openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 on(type: 'systemAvoidAreaChange', callback: Callback&lt;AvoidArea&gt;): void

-Enables listening for changes to the area where the window cannot be displayed.
+Subscribes to the event indicating changes to the area where the window cannot be displayed.

 > **NOTE**
 >